 Both songs go below Middle C, so a successful performance requires a voice that has some volume down there.
 I will give the songs to students who like them, regardless of the volume problem, and we will just keep working at projecting in the lower register.

-I like both the Easy Piano/Vocal Edition and the regular book -- one thing to keep in mind with young girls is that too full and heavy an accompaniment does no favors to the performance or the performer.
+I like both the Easy Piano/Vocal Edition and the regular book -- one thing to keep in mind with young girls is that too full and heavy a piano accompaniment does no favors to the performance or the performer.
 The bigger, fancier arrangements sometimes drown the voice of your newer, younger, just-getting-started voice student.
+Go light on the pedal, too!

 Annie Get Your Gun will interest older students.
 It is just full of singable Broadway songs...
 "I've Got the Sun in the Morning," "There's No Business Like Show Business," "You Can't Get a Man With a Gun," "Doin' What Comes Naturally," the famous guy/girl duet, "Anything You Can Do, I Can Do Better," and even more.